GeauxWeisbeck4/logseq-graph-instance-tpad/pages/WeisMind Newsletter Issue One - Welcome to WeisMind.md

 -
 - # Outline
 	- ## i.
 Introduction
 		- Welcome to the very first issue of the WeisMind Newsletter!
 My name is Andrew Weisbeck and I've created this newsletter as a resource to help you sharpen your mind.
-I've got quite a wide range of experience and a variety of interests which you can learn more about by stopping by my digital garden - it is a work in progress, but that will help you to get to know me a bit better as it is a working in
+I've got quite a wide range of experience and a variety of interests which you can learn more about by stopping by my digital garden.
+It is a work in progress, but that will help you to get to know me a bit better as it is a place where you can find a lot of my personal writing, including an article I wrote to tell you a bit more about WeisMind while the